nickgervasi/broken_record/README.md

         # Skip the Foo and Bar models when scanning.
         config.classes_to_skip = [Foo, Bar]

+        # Show the duration to validate each model (default false)
+        config.show_duration = true

         # Set a scope for which models should be validated
         config.default_scopes = { Foo => proc { with_bars } }